 You may have a dry, gritty-feeling eye after the surgery.
 You will be required to attend post-operative appointments at the clinic.
 These may be 1-2 days following surgery and may be ongoing for a few weeks.
 It is important as part of your post-operative care that you attend these appointments.

-Most of the ophthalmologists at Bayside Eyes perform surgery at many different hospitals across Melbourne.
-Share your preferences with our Theatre booking team to discuss.
+Most of the ophthalmologists consulting at Bayside Eyes perform surgery at a range of hospitals across Melbourne.
+Share your preferences with the Theatre booking team to discuss.

 It's recommended to avoid exercise for 2 weeks following most eye surgery to avoid complications.
 You may be able to return to light activity such as walking after 1 week.
 Your doctor will share detailed post-operative instructions.